 Jobs You Can Get with a Computer Science Degree

-ITCareerFinder breaks down the most sought-after information technology jobs you can get with a degree in computer science.
-Delve into each role for marketable courses and electives, salaries, recommended degree programs and insider tips.
+ITCareerFinder breaks down the most sought-after tech jobs you can get with a degree in computer science.
+Delve into each role for marketable courses, salaries, recommended degree programs and insider tips.

 There’s never been a better time than now to pursue a career in IT.
 The proliferation of emerging technologies in mobile and cloud computing, soaring demand for data science, programming and cyber security skills, and the increased automation (for better or worse) of legacy roles in retail and manufacturing, are just some of the factors driving a golden age for tech employment.
 There are infinite paths to the IT job of your dreams, but whichever road you choose there’s a good chance that earning a degree in computer science (CS) will be your first step.